torvalds/linux/Documentation/scsi/NinjaSCSI.rst

 	  product info: "IO DATA", "CBSC16       ", "1"

-(b) Get the Linux kernel source, and extract it to /usr/src.
+(b) Get the GNU/Linux kernel source, and extract it to /usr/src.
-    Because the NinjaSCSI driver requires some SCSI header files in Linux kernel source, I recommend rebuilding your kernel; this eliminates some versioning problems.
+    Because the NinjaSCSI driver requires some SCSI header files in GNU/Linux kernel source, I recommend rebuilding your kernel; this eliminates some versioning problems.